 There are several best practices that individuals and organisations can undertake in order to avoid being infected by ransomware such as WannaCry.

 Make sure the software you are running – including your Windows operating system – is fully updated.
 A trusted IT support provider such as Absolutely PC can manage these processes for you.
 Also, install a reputable antivirus solutions and keep it updated.
-Eset antivirus comes highly recommended and we monitor virus activity for all of our customers adding an extra layer of protection.
+Eset antivirus comes highly recommended and we monitor virus activity for all of our customers adding an extra layer of protection and we also offer Cyber Essentials certification to ensure your business understands how to protect against common online threats.

 Be very wary of clicking on hyperlinks or emails from senders who aren’t familiar to you, or organisations of which you have no prior knowledge.
 The same goes for opening attachments to emails which seem strange or unfamiliar.
 For many of our customers we filter their email so threats can be removed before reaching their inboxes.
 Internet Explorer smartscreen can help you stay on track with notifications pertaining to any malware websites or those recognised as posing phishing threats.
 These notifications can assist you in making sensible navigation choices on the internet.
 An even better option is a firewall that will protect your office even if staff do try to visit infected websites.